RosettaCommons/documentation/application_documentation/Application-Documentation.md

 - [[Void Indentification and Packing|vip-app]] (RosettaVIP) - Identify and fill cavities in a protein.
 - [[Point mutation scan|pmut-scan-parallel]] - Identifiy stabilizing point mutants.

-- [[Protein-protein design|app-dock-design]] - Protein-protein interaction design with RosettaScripts.
+- [[Protein-protein design|app-dock-design]] - Protein-protein interface design with RosettaScripts.

 - [[Match]] - Place a small molecule into a protein pocket so it satisfies given geometric constraints.
 - [[Enzyme Design]] - Design a protein around a small molecule, with catalytic constraints.